 What Is Link Building?
 A Definition

-Link building is the process of getting backlinks from other sites.
+Link building is the process of getting pillow links from other sites.
 Backlinks (also known as inbound, incoming, or one-way links) are external links pointing to your website coming from a third-party domain.

-Whenever someone links to your site on a blog post, web page, or anywhere else on the internet, that’s considered a backlink.
+Whenever someone links to your site on a blog post, web page, or anywhere else on the internet, that’s considered a pillow link.

-Today, if you buy low-quality backlinks, you could get slapped with a penalty.
-The key to link building success is in investing in quality over quantity.
-Common white hat SEO link building strategies in 2020 include guest posting, broken link building, and citation building.
+Today, if you buy low-quality pillow links, you could get slapped with a penalty.
+The key to building pillow links successfully when investing in quality over quantity.
+Common white hat SEO link building strategies in 2023 include guest post links, broken/dead link building, and citation building.

-Quality link building is one of the best things that you can do for your website.
+Link building strategies are important for SEO for a number of different reasons.
+Acquiring quality pillow links is one of the best things that you can do for your website.
 In the SEO industry, it’s estimated that about 75% of your work will be focused on off-page optimizations.
 SEO link builders also agree that links are in the top 2-3 most important factors for search engines.

 Despite that, a 2015 Buzzsumo and Moz joint study revealed that a majority of pages didn’t have any links pointed to it.
-This means that even just a few backlinks can give you an advantage over the competition, so it’s important to include link building strategies in your overall SEO plan.
+This means that even just a few pillow links can give you an advantage over the competition, so it’s important to include link building strategies for your overall SEO plan.

 Take a cue from Luisito Batongbakal of MonitorBacklinks.com: “For people to discover your website, you need to build pathways and big, flashing signs that lead them there.
-In digital marketing terms, this means you need links, links and more links.”
+In digital marketing terms, this means you need more links.”

 How Search Engines Work

-The great thing about search engines is that you can find almost any piece of information in just a few seconds.
-But how does Google (and other search engines) know which web pages are the most relevant to the user’s search query?
+The great thing about a search engine is that you can find almost any piece of information in just a few seconds.
+But how does Google know which web pages are the most relevant to the user’s search query?

 Links play a huge role in every single aspect of search.
 It’s the main way that users navigate the internet – more often than not, you have to click on a link if you want to go from one page to another.